-In Western North Carolina and Western Tennessee, Yang is Rising
+In Spring, Yang is Rising

 The LIVER is the organ associated with spring.
 If our liver is in balance we experience free flow of qi (energy, emotions).
 If our liver needs some support, we may be quick to anger, snap at loved ones, or experience a low slow simmer of anger.
 Also, referred to Liver Qi Stagnation.
 I suffered with this for years.
 It’s true.
 Part of this is constitutional, meaning I have a tendency towards this, my family has a tendency, essentially – lots of – um- venting.
 Living in the south has been a balm to my constitution.
 I deeply enjoy – and have learned from- the kindness and generosity of spirit I have met in this region.

 One of the solutions to opening up the free flow of liver qi is to take an aimless walk.
 This is for real, and it works wonders at opening up the free flow of liver qi.
 There is also a wonderful Chinese Medicine herbal formula called, Free and Easy Wanderer.
 Also, very helpful.
 These work wonders in conjunction with acupuncture which will support your liver and it’s reflexes.
 Feel free to ask us more about these remedies.